 Paul took pride in his relationship with “the stock of Israel” – God’s chosen people the Jews – and yet he was lost.
 The only relationship that will save you and I is the one we have through our Savior Jesus Christ!

 The third way Paul could have had confidence in his flesh was in his respectability.
 Not only was he a circumcised Jew but he was also from the tribe of Benjamin.
+If you were a Benjamite, you were something very special.
 He had a family name and a family tradition to boost his worldly credentials.

 When Paul ceased from relying upon himself for salvation and turned to Jesus Christ, he found three things: a knowledge of Christ, a fellowship with Christ, and the righteousness of Christ.

 Paul considered the knowledge of Christ to surpass anything he could ever attain on his own.
 But this isn’t knowledge as in gaining information.
+In the Old Testament, the word “knowing” was used sometimes to describe physical intimacy between a man and a woman.
 Here, Paul used it to describe spiritual intimacy between himself and God.

-Paul said that he wanted to “be found in Him."
+Paul said that he wanted to “be found in Him.”
+Paul in Christ.
+Christ in Paul.
 Before Paul’s conversion, he had religion.
-After his salvation, Paul had a relationship — the most important being the one he had with his Savior Jesus Christ.
+After his salvation, Paul had a relationship.
+Before, he had a set of rules.
+After, he had a set of friends – the most important being the one he had with his Savior Jesus Christ.

-I want to tell you that Jesus Christ is a wonderful friend.
-You don’t have to say a word — just knowing He is there is enough.
-And knowing He loves you will bring inexpressible joy to your heart.
+I am not trying to brag about it, but I want to tell you that Jesus Christ is a wonderful friend to me.
+I don’t have to say a word.
+Just knowing He is there for me is enough.
+Knowing He loves me, is inexpressible joy to my heart.

 The closer Paul drew to God, the greater his awareness of his own filthiness and need of the righteousness of Christ.
 Without the imputation of Christ’s righteousness into our lives, we would have no relationship whatsoever with God.
 Paul understood this.